Bengali girlhoods: the stories of the surfer girls of Cox's Bazar

 Their lives – from coping with criticism from the local community, and earning the grudging respect of the surf club – reveal some of the struggles young girls have to face on the journey to womanhood in Bangladesh, and give us a rare glimpse into the lives of women in Cox’s Bazaar.

-The surf girls of Cox Bazar are a group of eight, teenage spunky girls, who decided to learn how to surf despite initial pushback from their community.
+The surf of coxbazar are a group of eight, teenage spunky girls, Who decides to learn how to surf despite initial pushback from their community.
 Their story embodies the change and the traditional in Bangladesh’s current landscape: in 2016, an estimated 6.4 million children aged 5 to 17 are engaged in child labour (ILO), while only three in ten girls from low-income families will complete secondary school.
 With also one of the highest rates of child marriage, education is often considered unnecessary, and young girls an economic burden.
 Most of them will have to work to support their families from a young age, before remaining as housewives all their lives after marriage.

 Through imagery, the girls documented and vocalised their experiences: from the obstacles posed by a traditional local culture, to the competitiveness of the surf club.
 Their photographs delved into a side Bangladesh that is rarely seen: the homes of Cox’s Bazaar, and their work environment, the beach, where local entrepreneurs – young or old – sell goods to earn revenue.
 Most strikingly, the surf girls’ photos provide an unprecedented glimpse into the world of Bangladeshi girls and women, who play a central role in supporting their families within the home and beyond.